mlabs-haskell/cardano-open-oracle-protocol/docs/interactions/00-publish-a-fact-statement.md

 # Publishing a fact statement

+Definitions:

+- **Publisher** is a service that interacts with Submitter clients and Resolver services.
+It packages fee and fact statements in Cardano transactions,
-- Publisher's Work is the work that the Publisher does in order to publish a fact statement
+- **Publisher's Work** is the work done by the Publisher that includes a Resolver in a process called 'query resolution',
   - Requesting information from a remote commerical data APIs,
-  - Requesting information from a decentralized oracle pool (validation, consensus)
+  - Requesting information from a decentralized oracle pool (validation, consensus).
+- **Submitter** is a Publisher client that eventually submits a fact statement transaction on Cardano,
+- **Consumer** is a Cardano DApp (Plutus program + frontend) that uses a published Fact Statement.

+Properities:

-- Publisher's Work has to be paid for in terms of Fees
+- Publisher's Work has to be paid for in terms of Fees,
+- The Publisher can't be overwhelmed by 'free' operations,
+- The Fee can be collected by the Publisher only after the Submitter successfully submitted the Fact Statement transaction,
+- Consumer Plutus programs can verify that a certain Fact Statement is signed by the Publisher

 ## Interaction